 The children at Ireleth St Peter’s CofE Primary School (ISP) are taught in mixed age classes.
 As with all village schools, pupil numbers tend to fluctuate yearly therefore class structure and long term curriculum planning is reviewed regularly.

-For 2020-2021, the school is currently organised into three classes.
+For 2021-2022, the school is currently organised into three classes.

-Miss Morrison- supporting throughout the week.
+Miss Shaw and Miss Morrison- supporting throughout the week.

 Shark Class Year 4, 5 & 6 Miss Jackson - Monday, Tuesay and Wednesday all day